aws/karpenter-provider-aws/website/content/en/v0.16.0/tasks/scheduling.md

     values: ["amd64"]
 ```

-### Setting Defaults for Pods without Node Selectors
+### Default Node Configuration

-There may be cases where you have pods that you expect to schedule to a specific capacity type or architecture.
-In the case of a cluster with a large number of workloads, you may not be able to assign the relevant node selectors or node affinities to the workload pods.
-In this case, you can assign a higher `.spec.weight` to a provisioner with these specific requirements and Karpenter will attempt to schedule to these nodes first.
+Pods that contain no node selectors, node affinites, or tolerations can potentially be assigned to any node with any configuration.
+There may be cases where you require these pods to schedule to a specific capacity type or architecture but assigning the relevant node selectors or affinities to all these workload pods may be too tedious or infeasible.
+Instead, we want to define a cluster-wide default configuration for nodes launched using Karpenter.

+By assigning a higher `.spec.weight` value and restricting a provisioner to a specific capacity type or architecture, we can set default configuration for the nodes launched by pods that don't have node configuration restrictions.

 #### Default Provisioner